Kidron Volleyball Club

 Selection of Teams

-• Once you are selected, you have 10 days to respond (although you are welcome and encouraged to reply sooner).
+- Once you are selected, you have 10 days to respond (although you are welcome and encouraged to reply sooner).
 You may not be pressured in any way.
-If you accept our offer (or another club's offer), you cannot play for another team.
+If you accept our offer (or another clubs offer), you cannot play for another team.
 The Ohio Valley Region will not allow it.
 Your choice is binding.
 If you quit and try to catch on somewhere else, both the player and the club that takes her on are subject to sanction.

 When Will I Know?

-• Teams should be posted within 48-72 hours, give or take.
+- Teams should be posted within 24 hours, give or take.

 Playing Time

-• Our motto on playing time is "Representative, but not necessarily equal."
+- Our motto on playing time is Representative, but not necessarily equal.
 Everyone will play in every tournament, but some will play more than others.
-J.O. is a competitive endeavor, and it's not fair to the players or coaches to set up a rotation that is less competitive.
+J.O. is a competitive endeavor, and its not fair to the players or coaches to set up a rotation that is less competitive.
+In most cases, players can expect a minimum of three positions/rotations per set.

 Playing Up

-• Generally, we advise players to play in their own age group, but there are some players whose best interest would be served if they played up, so we do allow and even encourage that in certain situations.
+- Generally, we advise players to play in their own age group, but there are some players whose best interest would be served if they played up, so we do allow and even encourage that in certain situations.

 Expectations: What can I expect to get out of this?